PS-Ddevil/Time-table-assist-tool/README.md

 It support checking of conflict arise due to slot, classroom and faculty while making time table of IIT Mandi.

 # Getting Started
+Either install all python dependencies using requirment.txt :-

+    pip3 install -r requirements.txt

-Install the all python dependencies one by one :-
+OR, Install the all python dependencies one by one :-

     sudo apt-get install python3-tk
     python3 main.py